We turned 55 years young in 2017!

 Our beginnings - and the official opening of the Greater Windsor Senior Citizens' Centres on February 24, 1962 - was the direct result of the community's concern for the welfare of senior citizens.
 Financial contributions from industries, businesses and unions provided the needed funding to open the first Centre.
 The community was asked to donate through a very successful Porchlight Drive Campaign initiated by local service clubs.

-In those early years, senior groups contacted the us for support and direction.
-Today more than 65 senior clubs and groups in Windsor-Essex offer a variety of programming options for older adults to stay active and involved.
+In those early years, senior groups contacted us for support and direction.
+Today more than 65 senior clubs and groups in Ontario offer a variety of programming options for older adults to stay active and involved.

 In the same year our Members' Council - elected representation of the membership - was constituted to recommend, advise, and liaise with members, staff, and Board of Directors.
 The members’ council was disbanded in 2012 under a new, more exclusive Board of Directors structure.

 As the agency grew throughout the 1980s, so did our Community Support Programs - Footcare, Transportation (ESCORT), Friendly Visiting and Telephone Assurance.
 In 1990, with funding assistance from the Ministry of Community Social Services, we purchased an agency van.
 Today, our fleet of 3 vans plus a team of volunteer drivers provide more than 10,000 rides per year.
 All of our programs are well utilized and support older adults in their efforts to remain active and independent.

 A mandatory membership policy requested by the membership was endorsed by the Members' Council, and subsequently approved by the Board of Directors in 1991.

 In response to senior requests, the Olde Sandwich Towne Senior Centre opened one day a week in West Windsor in January 1993.
 In September of that year, with the help of United Way Venture Grant funding, we expanded, opening two days a week.
 That site closed in 2002.